SiarkowyMods/sDKP/USAGE.md

 * `/sdkp alias set <alias> <main>` — Sets alias as a main's character.
   This will affect only out of guild characters.
-* `/sdkp alias list` — Lists saved aliases to char frame.
+* `/sdkp alias list` — Lists saved aliases to chat frame.
 * `/sdkp alias clear <alias>` — Clears alias status from character.

 ### Backups `/sdkp backup ...`